It's raining bugs! Tree-beating is a great way to discover an incredible world of minibeasts otherwise hidden in the branches above.

 Welsh/English bilingual resources are also now available for our family Wild Challenge activities/ Adnoddau dwyieithog rŵan ar gael ar gyfer gweithgareddau Sialens Wyllt

 - Find a tree or bush with some low hanging branches and lay your sheet underneath.
-Ideally you'll have some helpers holding it up at the edge so minibeasts collect in the middle at the bottom.
+You can lay it on the ground or have some helpers holding it up at the edge so minibeasts collect in the middle where it is lower.

 - Remember that to the bugs you’re a GIANT.
 So be gentle and don’t hurt these tiny creatures.
 Put them back carefully as soon as you’ve had a look.